Sodium cyanate

+Sodium cyanate is the inorganic compound with the formula NaOCN.
+A white solid, it is the sodium salt of the cyanate anion.

+Structure

+The anion is described by two resonance structures:

-Sodium cyanate (NaOCN) is a white crystalline solid that adopts a body centered rhombohedral crystal lattice structure (trigonal crystal system) at room temperature.
+The salt adopts a body centered rhombohedral crystal lattice structure (trigonal crystal system) at room temperature.

 Preparation

 Sodium cyanate is prepared industrially by the reaction of urea with sodium carbonate at elevated temperature.